Kid Krow: Release and promotion

-Tours

-Comfort Crowd Tour

-The Comfort Crowd Tour was the second headlining tour by American musician Conan Gray, taking place in several locations across North America.
-The tour began on October 29, 2019 in St. Louis, Missouri and ended on December 13, 2019 in Los Angeles, California.
-The tour had American musician Umi and New Zealand musician Benee as support acts.

-Shows

-Kid Krow World Tour

-The Kid Krow World Tour would've been the third headlining tour by Conan Gray, but was cancelled due to the COVID-19 pandemic.
-In February 2020, Gray announced the European leg of the tour, which would've seen him tour outside of North America for the first time, with support from Bülow.
-Gray and Bülow later embarked on the Conan Gray World Tour 2022.

-Shows

 Commercial performance

-Kid Krow debuted at number five on the Billboard 200 with a total of over 49,000 album-equivalent units in the US, including 37,000 pure album sales Additionally, it debuted atop the US Pop Albums chart and number two on the Top Album Sales chart.
+Kid Krow debuted at number five on the US Billboard 200 with over 49,000 album-equivalent units, including 37,000 pure album sales.
 In the US, it was the biggest new artist debut of 2020 as of September 2020, and was the biggest pop solo debut album in over two years since Camila Cabello's 2018 self-titled album.
 Kid Krow also became of the biggest debut studio albums in the first half of 2020 in the United Kingdom, and the sixth biggest debut album of 2020 in Ireland.
 The album debuted at number 30 on the UK Albums Chart as well as number 5 in Canada, number 26 in Australia, number 20 in Ireland, number 11 in Scotland and Lithuania, number 32 in New Zealand, 49 in Belgium (Flanders), 21 in Estonia and 94 in the Netherlands.

-Kid Krow experienced a freefall on the Billboard 200 in its second week when it fell from number 5 to number 86, before dropping out completely in its third week.
-Several months later, the album received a global boost in sales after its track, "Heather" became a sleeper hit in mid-2020.
-It re-entered the chart in August 2020 and eventually rose to a stable position of around 60, where it stayed for approximately eight weeks.
-The success of "Heather" also caused Kid Krow to debut in the charts of countries such as Norway and Finland.